Taliban issue no-shave order to barbers in Afghan province | Law-Order

 - Afghanistan

-The Taliban on Monday banned barbershops in a southern Afghanistan province from shaving or trimming beards, claiming their edict is in line with Shariah, or Islamic, law.
+The Taliban banned barbershops in a southern Afghanistan province from shaving or trimming beards, claiming their edict is in line with Shariah, or Islamic, law.

 During the Taliban's previous rule, the conservative Islamists demanded that men grow beards.
-Since being ousted from power following the U.S.-led invasion in 2001, shaved or cleanly trimmed beards have become popular in the country.
+Since being ousted from power following the U.S.-led invasion in 2001, many men have opted for no or cleanly trimmed beards.

+Barbershop owner Jalaluddin, who like many Afghans goes by only one name, said he hoped the Taliban would reconsider their demands.

-Barbershop owner Sher Afzal in Lashkar Gah said the decree hurts the bottom line.
-“If someone comes for a haircut, they will come back to us after 40 to 45 days, so it is affecting our business like any other businesses,” he said.
+"I request our Taliban brothers to give freedom to people to live the way they want if they want to trim their beard or hair,'' he said. ''Now we have few clients coming to us, they are scared, they don't want to trim their hair or beards, so I request them to let people free, so we have our business and people can freely come to us."
+Another barbershop owner, Sher Afzal, also said the decree hurts the bottom line.
+"If someone comes for a haircut, they will come back to us after 40 to 45 days, so it is affecting our business like any other business," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)